Our unique cryptocurrency reporting tool now includes the ill imprtant index values for December 31st 2020

 How CF Benchmarks helps solve the problem and how you can use our index pricing for your reporting

-CF Benchmarks Real Time Indices and Spot Rates take order data from exchanges that meet our strict criteria, this ensures that the CF Benchmarks Cryptocurrency Price indices are calculated using data that is; free from manipulation, any money laundering or criminal activity and from liquid sources
+CF Benchmarks Real Time Indices and Spot Rates take order data from exchanges that meet our strict criteria, this ensures that the CF Benchmarks Cryptocurrency Price indices are calculated using data that is; free from manipulation, money laundering or criminal activity and is from liquid sources.

-CF Benchmarks Real Time Indices and Spot Rates are calculated using a state-of-the-art, manipulation-resistant, published methodologies, with codified rules for dealing with erroneous, outlier and stale data to ensure they are accurate and robust
+CF Benchmarks Real Time Indices and Spot Rates are calculated using state-of-the-art, manipulation-resistant, published methodologies, with codified rules for dealing with erroneous, outlier and stale data to ensure they are accurate and robust.

 CF Benchmarks Real Time Indices and Spot Rates are recognised as Financial Benchmarks under EU BMR.
 CF Benchmarks operations, policies, processes and governance are regulated by the UK Financial Conduct Authority (FCA) - the primary regulator of financial firms in the UK.
 You can verify this on the FCA website where a register of authorised firms is hosted:

 The CF Benchmarks Cryptocurrency Tax and Reporting Calendar

 This simple and easy to use CF Benchmarks Cryptocurrency Tax & Reporting Calendar allows you to value cryptocurrency at the appropriate fiscal or tax year end.
 Simply multiply your holdings by the price shown on the relevant date.
 Should anyone question the appropriateness, validity or integrity of the data, download the relevant documents detailed in the FAQs on using CF Benchmarks Price Indices section and provide them to those that have asked the questions.